MSc in Management Practice

 The MSc in Management Practice is a two year Master’s Degree programme aimed specifically at chief executives and senior managers.

-The programme is run by the IMI and accredited by University College Cork – National University of Ireland, Cork.
+The programme is run by the IMI and validated by University College Cork – National University of Ireland, Cork.

-This year, the MMP celebrates 40 years of transforming businesses and people!
+In 2018, the MPP celebrated 43 years of transforming businesses and people!

 The programme has a number of major themes or subject streams, which form the basis of the discussion which takes place during the common core seminars.
 The main themes running through the programme are:

 - Organisation behaviour

 - Management of change